 RESIDUAL DISEASE AND RELAPSE RISK

 Following the standard two to three years of treatment, patients in complete clinical remission should be monitored closely for evidence of early relapse.
 This involves regular bone marrow aspiration and biopsy to check blood counts and look for lymphoblasts.
 This allows for early detection and treatment if relapse were to occur.
-Patients with ALL who maintain complete, continuous remission for four to five years are considered cured and no longer need routine bone marrow examination.
+Patients with acute lymphoblastic leukemia (ALL) who maintain complete, continuous remission for four to five years are considered cured and no longer need routine bone marrow examination.
 However, relapses of ALL as long as 21 years after diagnosis have been reported.

 Unfortunately, up to 25 percent of adults with ALL have disease that is resistant to the initial induction of remission.
 In addition, many adults with ALL who do attain an initial complete remission will ultimately suffer a relapse.
 Although a second remission can often be achieved, re-treatment of such patients is generally unsuccessful in the long run, and most will die of their disease or of complications of treatment.
 Allogeneic transplantation is generally recommended for patients who attain a second remission.